Haferkorn/DataScience_Portfolio/README.md

 - [Linear Regression](https://github.com/Haferkorn/DataScience_Portfolio/blob/main/projects/Reggie_Linear_Regression_Skeleton.ipynb) (Python): In this project, I combine my knowledge of lists, loops, and syntax to help a mad scientist perform some calculations on his data.

+- [Censor Dispenser](https://github.com/Haferkorn/DataScience_Portfolio/blob/main/projects/censor_dispenser.py) (Python): Small Tool which reads Text out of a PDF File, censors sensible Information like Names, bithdates etc. and writes the whole text in another or new file.

 Hope this repo will help you to assess my coding skills or will be just fun for you to play with.